aetperf/aetperf.github.io/_posts/2019-04-24-GPU-Analytics-Ep-1,-GPU-installation-of-OmniSci-on-AWS.md

 ---
-title: GPU installation of OmniSci on AWS
+title: GPU Analytics Ep 1, GPU installation of OmniSci on AWS
 layout: post
 author: François Pacull
-tags: GPU database OmniSci AWS
+tags: GPU database OmniSci AWS analytics
 ---

-# GPU analytics part 1

 In this post, we are going to install the OmniSci GPU database on an Ubuntu 18.04 AWS instance.
 These are the actual command lines I entered when performing the installation.